iSynaptic/java-kata/README.md

 - Vagrant 1.8.4
 - Virtual Box 5.0.24
+	- NOTE: Virtual Box is known to have difficulties running at the same time Hyper-V is installed (on Windows) or when Parallels is running on OS X.

 At the root of the repository, type `vagrant up`.
 This will bring up the Vagrant machine.
 NOTE: This may take a few minutes, especially the first time.
 Once the command completes, type `vagrant ssh`.
 This will connect your terminal to the running Vagrant machine.
 Navigate to the `/vagrant` directory and now you will be in the root of the project repository.
 Use the instructions above to build, test, and run the `javakata` program.
 Any changes made to the source code (on the host machine or in the Vagrant machine) can be re-compiled and run from the VM.